Azure-Samples/azure-files-samples/RestSetAcls/docs/Set-AzFileOwner.md

 ## PARAMETERS

 ### -File
-Specifies the Azure storage file or directory on which to set the ACL.
+Specifies the Azure storage file or directory on which to update the owner.

 ```yaml
 Type: AzureStorageBase